Hard

 AWS CodePipeline is a tool that looks for commits and pulls made to a git repository and triggers an action on the code.
 Action may be postprocessing of data, building container images, exporting static files and so on.

-Add the build command to package.json
+1. Add build command to your NextJS project

-file of your NextJS project.
-This command will help us build and export the project. next export
+Add the build command to package.json file of your NextJS project.
+This command will help us build and export the project. next export generates a pre-rendered HTML export into a folder named out.

 ...